matter-labs/zksync-era/validium.md

 }
 ```

-if the same process is followed for the boojum-integration branch, there is more data in the input field (see after the
+if the same process is followed for a non-validium node, there is more data in the input field (see after the `01020309`
-`01020309` sub-array which was put in place for detecting these changes):
+sub-array which was put in place for detecting these changes):

 ````
  block-explorer git:(main) ✗ curl -X POST -H 'content-type: application/json' 127.0.0.1:8545 -d '{"jsonrpc": "2.0", "id": 1, "method": "eth_getTransactionByHash", "params": ["0xf2daa7aeba7ded2c4dcb1ceb7892c6fa34ef57fec3a175f8593d313bf2c5d314"]}' | jq